Conjur uses industry-standard cryptography to protect your data.

 Conjur cryptography has been professionally audited.
 We responded to all audit findings with the release of Slosilo 2.0.

-Most requests to Conjur require an authentication token.
+Most requests to Conjur require an access token.
 Short-lived tokens help to secure identity, eliminate static access, and are useful for ephemeral environments to allow dynamic access to systems.

 Conjur uses OpenSSL (see our slosilo open-source project) to generate the RSA 2048 key pair, validate and sign the tokens.